 Posting Note: This position will have multidisciplinary evaluation clinic across all locations

-This position provides Occupational Therapy services to a pediatric population, from infant through adolescence/young adulthood.
-Performs evaluation, program planning, and treatment of patients in activities of daily living, sensorimotor integration, cognitive and psychosocial skill, and feeding therapy, specific to age and developmental/functional level determined by assessment.
+This position provides Physical Therapy services to a pediatric population, from infant through adolescence/young adulthood.
+Performs evaluation, program planning, and treatment of patients using modalities including exercise, neuromuscular reeducation, mobilization, heat/cold, taping, electrical stimulation, and ultrasound, specific to age and developmental/functional level determined by assessment.

 - Family-Centered care that focuses on the need of the child first and values the family as an important member of the care team

 - Excellence in clinical care, service and communication

 - Collaborative within our institution and with others who share our mission and goals

 - Leadership that set the standard for pediatric health care today and innovations of the future

 - Accountability to our patients, community and each other for providing the best in the most cost-effective way.